 Capacity building in the translocation of Victoria’s threatened native plants

-On Thursdays 21 and 28 July 2022 we held our Victorian Translocation Symposium over Zoom.
-It included presentations from experts and experienced practitioners in plant translocations and was based on the ANPC’s Guidelines for the Translocation of Threatened Plants in Australia.
-Thanks to the support from the Ross Trust this event was free for everyone to attend.
+The Victorian Translocation Symposium held over two days via Zoom (due to COVID restrictions) included presentations from experts and experienced practitioners in plant translocations and was based on the ANPC’s Guidelines for the Translocation of Threatened Plants in Australia.
+The event was facilitated by Project Manager Chantelle Doyle and was free to attend thanks to the Ross Trust.

-Please download the full program here.
-We look forward to seeing you online.
-The recordings from this symposium are available on our YouTube channel here.
+The recordings from the Victorian Translocation Symposium are available on our YouTube channel here.

 Videos and Podcasts

-Our producer Chantelle Doyle and videographer Michael Lawrence-Taylor have been investigating various translocation projects in Victoria.
-For this project they have produced videos and podcasts on the Spiny Rice Flower (Pimelea spinescens subsp. spinescens) in the Brimbank City Council area, Murnong yam daisy (Microseris scapigera) at Merri Creek in Melbourne and orchids in Victoria.
+Chantelle and videographer Michael Lawrence-Taylor produced three videos and three podcasts on the Spiny Rice Flower (Pimelea spinescens subsp. spinescens) in the Brimbank City Council area, Murnong yam daisy (Microseris scapigera) at Merri Creek in Melbourne, and the Metallic Sun-orchid (Thelymitra epipactoides) and the Coloured Spider-orchid (Caladenia colorata) in Victoria.
+Links to all videos and podcast are provided below.

 Spiny Rice-Flower (Pimela spinescens subsp. spinescens)